Kavita-Yadav/Learning-BigData/ClusterManagement/Mesos/README.md

  #### When to use Mesos ?

  - If your organization as a whole has chosen to use Mesos to manage its computing resources in general
-    * Then you can avoid partitioning off a Hadoop cluster by using Myriad
+    * Then you can avoid partitioning off a Hadoop cluster by using Myriad.
     * There is also a "Hadoop on Mesos" package for Cloudera that bypasses YARN entirely.
  - Otherwise - probably not.
 I just want you know what Mesos is and how it's different from YARN.